applidium/ADTransitionController/_includes/using.md

-# ADTransitionController - 3D transitions for your apps

 ADTransitionController brings all the power of the Core Animation framework to your apps with nice pre-defined transitions.

 * For apps supporting iOS 7 and beyond, we have a very generic API that uses the new `UIViewControllerTransitioningDelegate` protocol, making it usable for any transition (navigation, modal, tab bar).